AlinaS13/AlinaS13/README.md

 🥇 I’m a Full Stack Developer

-🧠 I’m currently learning TS
+🧠 I’m currently learning React Native and Next.jx

 👩‍💻 I am involved in freelance projects and I am open to cooperation proposals

-🤩 Your corporate website will go down in history!
+🤩 Your website will go down in history!
 Just let my know

 ---